Nun Monkton: Post-Reformation village and estate

 Though Nun Monkton village remained a single estate until the 1930s, it changed hands several times after the Protestant Reformation.
 Its first owner was John Neville, the 3rd Baron Latimer and the second husband of Katherine Parr the last wife of Henry VIII.
 Latimer, who had been granted in 1538, bequeathed it and lands in Hammerton to his daughter at his death in 1543.
 During the later 17th century and the first half of the 18th century, it was owned by the Payler (or Paylor) family.

 On 2 July 1644 the Battle of Marston Moor, one of the largest battles ever fought on English soil, took place in fields some miles to the south-west of the village.
-Royalist troops under Prince Rupert crossed the Ouse between Beningbrough and Nun Monkton and proceeded on to Skip bridge where they crossed the river Nidd and joined battle with the Parliamentarian army.
+Royalist troops under Prince Rupert crossed the Ouse between Beningbrough and Nun Monkton and proceeded on to Skip bridge where they crossed the River Nidd and joined battle with the Parliamentarian army.
 Because of its proximity to the battlefield, Nun Monkton must have been directly affected but there seem to be no traditions, though older villagers in the late twentieth century reported claims that fallen soldiers were buried around St Mary's Church.

 In 1748 the estate and those in surrounding villages passed to William Tufnell Jolliffe upon the death of his uncle Nathaniel Payler.
 A painting dated to 1773 shows Squire William Tufnell with his son on horseback amid a pack of hounds, looking across from the Moor Monkton bank of the Nidd at Nun Monkton Priory and Church.
-Despite the passage of 237 years, the view is relatively unchanged today.
+Despite the passage of 251 years, the view is relatively unchanged today.
 An elaborate early nineteenth century monument to the Tufnell family is today in the sacristy on the north side of the church.
-Before 1871 it was in the old sanctuary of the church and seems to have been somewhat damaged during while being moved.
+Before 1871 it was in the old sanctuary of the church and seems to have been somewhat damaged while being moved.

 George IV while Prince of Wales, is believed to have had lunch at the Priory during a visit to Yorkshire.